The Threat Landscape

 Questions to Ask Yourself

 - Why now?
-Be suspicious of urgency
+Urgency is suspicious by default.

 Healthy Paranoia vs. Anxiety